sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/_Users_Guide.rst

     bootable kernel image as well as any dynamic kernel modules that were selected.

-    By default U-boot expects zImage to be the type of kernel image used.
+    By default U-boot expects a compressed, self-extracting kernel image called :file:`zImage` as the type of kernel image used.

-    To just build the zImage use this command
+    To build, use this command:

     .. code-block:: console

         make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabihf- zImage

-    This will result in a kernel image file being created in the arch/arm/boot/ directory called zImage.
+    This will result in a kernel image file being created in the :file:`arch/arm/boot/` directory called :file:`zImage`.

 ..
   [comment] instructions for 64 bit processors
 .. ifconfig:: CONFIG_part_family not in ('AM335X_family', 'AM437X_family', 'AM57X_family')

-    By default U-boot expects to boot kernel `Image`, DTB, and DTOs found in root/boot of the SD card if using SD/MMC boot.
-The exception is for HS-SE (High Security - Security Enforced) devices where the FIT image (Flattened Image Tree) named `fitImage` will boot by default.
+    By default U-boot expects to boot kernel :file:`Image`, DTB, and DTOs found in :file:`root/boot` of the SD card if using SD/MMC boot.
+The exception is for HS-SE (High Security - Security Enforced) devices where the FIT image (Flattened Image Tree) named :file:`fitImage` will boot by default.

-    The FIT image includes the kernel `Image`, DTB, and DTOs.
+    The FIT image includes the kernel :file:`Image`, DTB, and DTOs.
 Booting with the FIT image could be enabled/disabled by setting/resetting u-boot environment variable `boot_fit`.
-If `boot_fit` is set to `1`, then u-boot will boot the FIT image found in root/boot of the SD card.
+If `boot_fit` is set to `1`, then u-boot will boot the FIT image found in :file:`root/boot` of the SD card.

-    Once the kernel has been configured it must be compiled to generate the bootable kernel `Image` as well as any dynamic kernel modules that were selected.
-To rebuild kernel `Image` to boot as is or for FIT image boot, use this command:
+    Once the kernel has been configured it must be compiled to generate the bootable kernel :file:`Image` as well as any dynamic kernel modules that were selected.
+To rebuild kernel :file:`Image` to boot as is or for FIT image boot, use this command:

     .. code-block:: console